Yuanzhang2014/DataFunObsv/Fig6_neuron_koopman/readme.md

 Target estimation of nonlinear neuron networks using limited sensors
 ===
-We apply the data-driven observer framework to target estimation in neuron networks modeled by the classic Hindmarsh-Rose system57
+We apply the data-driven observer framework to target estimation in neuron networks modeled by the classic Hindmarsh-Rose system.

 usage
 ---